nuthanc/angular_course/routing-course/README.md

 * Changes in recipe-edit component
 * Add id and editMode properties in RecipeEdit and subscribe to param changes in ngOnInit to initialize id and reassign editMode
 * Also change links in New and Edit Recipe

+### Programmatic Navigation to the Edit Page

+* I had used routerLink to navigate but Author used Programmatic navigation